Comprehension

 At the heart of the model is the concept that, as we learn new content or skills, the responsibility for the cognitive load shifts from primarily sitting with the teacher as the model or expert, to the responsibility sitting with the student as they take on independence in their learning and application.

-It is important to note that the model is not linear and can be used flexibly rather than from beginning to end over the course of a lesson or in the same way for every student.
-Instead, it should be seen as a dynamic model that is recursive, meaning it can be repeated and revisited as needed and informed by formative assessment.
-As the students increase in their ability, teachers gradually carry less of the cognitive load and students gradually assume more responsibility for the learning in order to become independent in the knowledge, skill or concept understanding and the application of this across contexts.
+The model is not linear and can be used flexibly rather than from beginning to end over the course of a lesson or in the same way for every student.
+It is a dynamic model that is recursive, meaning it can be repeated and revisited as needed and informed by formative assessment.

 Modelled instruction